 As already alluded to, the main reason for the two sock strategy is to ensure your feet can move comfortably without generating friction on your skin which will lead to blisters.
 The inner sock sits snug and tight on your feet providing some room for movement on the outer sock.
 All of this should lead to having as comfortable a pair feet as possible while hiking on the trail!

 Today’s short post was about a simple process that will help keep your feet as comfortable as possible out on the trail while helping to prevent foot blisters at the same time.
 It’s easy to do and will save you a lot of hassle, especially on longer hikes when you’re pushing things that bit harder!

-Finally, I said I'd recommend what I use when I go hiking.
+Finally, I said I’d recommend what I use when I go hiking.
 For hiking socks, I have been using Wig Wam Hiking Socks (see picture above) since my Mont Blanc trip and I have been very pleased with them.
 I use a separate inner liner sock and outer hiking sock, I mention that as you can get the two built into one.
-I have used the all-in-one type sock from 1000 mile and found them to be good too.
+I have used the all-in-one type sock and found them to be good too.
 However, for the Alps, I needed something much warmer than what I had so made the switch to Wig Wam.

 I can’t stress enough how important your hiking socks are, I’ve mentioned this before several times here on the site but I think they’re as important as you’re hiking boots!

 Finally, it’s worth stating that two socks may not always be appropriate.
 For example, if you’re hiking in very hot temperatures, there may be very good reasons to try and get by with just one lighter pair.